cornedtea/personal-projects/README.md

 `lizardSpock.py` is a suggested expansion upon `rockPaperScissors.py` that includes the version of Rock, Paper, Scissors introduced in The Big Bang Theory that has two extra teams -- Lizard and Spock.
 The code for team change was changed in such a way that I could probably make a program with even more teams, in the future.

-`matrixDeterminant.py` is my next planned project.
+`matrixDeterminant.py` is my current project.
 This program will as a user to input a square matrix of integers (probably with a size limit) and return the determinant using a recursive function.
+As of right now, it can only compute determinants of diagonal matrices.

 `rockPaperScissors.py` is a program inspired by a genre of video that circulated various social media like Twitter, Instagram, and TikTok in early 2023 that featured a simulation of teams of rock, paper, and scissors moving around a screen and changing teams upon collision (in accordance with established Rock, Paper, Scissors rules) until only one team remained.
 This program was created as my final project for an introductory Python course in collaboration with other students named in the program description.